SunstriderEmu/sunstrider-legacy/doc/install_win.md

 - Modify `authserver.conf` and `worldserver.conf` to put in your preferences.
 In particular, you need to tweak the `***DatabaseInfo` options to be able to access the database.

 Local realmlist entries are already configured for BC and LK, so you don't need to add one yourself for development.
 If you need to, just look at the structure of the `realmlist` table in the `auth` database.

+Some dummy accounts are already in the database, from `test1` to `test5`, the password are the usernames.

 <!----------------------------------------------------------------------------->
 ## Running the Server